-Cooperation and assistance with tax authorities of all governmental levels is provided for in article 44 of the Swiss Federal Constitution and, for example, DBG 111 et seq.
-The authorities implementing and enforcing the tax and further legislation assist each other in fulfilling of their tasks: they provide the necessary information to the tax authorities and other federal authorities, the cantons, districts, counties and municipalities and allow them to access official records.
-The federal authorities and the authorities of the cantons, districts, counties and municipalities grant the authorities responsible for the enforcement of this law all information necessary upon request.

-International assistance in tax matters is, from a Swiss domestic perspective, governed by the Federal Act on Administrative Assistance in Tax Matters (StAhiG).
-The StAhiG provides the regulations for the implementation of international administrative assistance in tax matters under the double-taxation agreements and other international agreements concluded by Switzerland that provide for specific information exchange upon request in tax matters (in particular the Tax Information Exchange Agreements).
+- Within the country, the authorities implementing and enforcing the tax and further legislation assist each other in fulfilling their tasks: they provide the necessary information to the tax authorities and other federal authorities, the cantons, districts, counties and municipalities, and allow them to access the official file.
+The federal authorities and the authorities of the cantons, districts, counties and municipalities grant the authorities responsible for the enforcement of this law all information necessary upon request. - International assistance in tax matters, from a Swiss domestic perspective, is governed by the Federal Act on Administrative Assistance in Tax Matters.
+This provides the regulations for the implementation of international administrative assistance in tax matters under the double-taxation agreements and other international agreements concluded by Switzerland that provide for specific information exchange upon request in tax matters (in particular, the Tax Information Exchange Agreements).
 The international exchange of information in tax matters is implemented and executed by the Swiss Federal Tax Administration, which provides assistance based on foreign requests and may also request information from foreign states' authorities.

-Further to the exchange of information upon request, Switzerland has signed agreements with a number of partner countries and the EU on the introduction of the automatic exchange of information (AEoI).
-The legal basis in Switzerland for the introduction of the AEoI, that is, the Mutual Assistance Agreement, the MCAA and the Federal Act on the International Automatic Exchange of Information in Tax Matters, were adopted by the Federal Assembly in December 2015.

-A number of bilateral treaties and the agreement between Switzerland and the EU, as well as the Swiss domestic legislation on the AEoI, entered into force on 1 January 2017.
-Based on the treaties and the Swiss implementing legislation, Switzerland began to collect data in respect of financial assets and will begin to exchange it from 2018.
-Switzerland has signed and is expected to sign further AEoI agreements with other countries, which, subject to ratification, will become effective on 1 January 2018 or at a later date.
+Further to the exchange of information upon request, Switzerland has signed agreements with a number of partner countries and the EU on the introduction of the automatic exchange of information (AEoI) and the Common Reporting Standard).
+The legal bases in Switzerland for the introduction of the AEoI, that is, the Mutual Assistance Agreement, the Multilateral Competent Authority Agreement and the Federal Act on the International Automatic Exchange of Information in Tax Matters, were adopted by the Federal Assembly in December 2015.
+Furthermore, the Federal Tax Administration has issued a guideline on a standard for the AEol on financial accounts.
+A number of bilateral treaties and the agreement between Switzerland and the EU. as well as the Swiss domestic legislation on the AEoI, entered into force on 1 January 2017.
+Based on the treaties and the Swiss implementing legislation, Switzerland began to collect data in respect of financial assets and to exchange it in 2018.
+Switzerland has signed (and is expected to sign further) AEoI agreements with other countries.
 An updated list of the AEoI agreements negotiated or signed by Switzerland can be found on the website of the State Secretariat for International Financial Matters.
-Furthermore, Switzerland agreed to exchange certain information, which substantiates the suspicion that a taxpayer obtained an unduly tax reduction.
-The Swiss Federal Tax Authority transmitted in the first half of 2018 a total of 82 spontaneous notifications regarding tax rulings to 41 different states.
+Furthermore, Switzerland has agreed to exchange certain information that substantiates a suspicion that a taxpayer obtained an undue tax reduction.